andpor/react-native-sqlite-storage/README.md

 Sqlite3 offers the capability to attach another database to an existing database-instance, i.e. for making cross database JOINs available.
 This feature allows to SELECT and JOIN tables over multiple databases with only one statement and only one database connection.
-To archieve this, you need to open both databases and to call the attach()-method of the destination (or master) -database to the other ones.
+To archieve this, you need to open both databases and to call the attach() method of the destination (or master) database to the other ones.

 ```js
 let dbMaster, dbSecond;